-Staff are not responsible for investigating a child safe matter.
+Staff are not responsible for investigating a Child Safe matter.

-Upon receiving a report on a child safe matter, the College will take appropriate action, including:
+Upon receiving a report of a Child Safe matter, the College will take appropriate action, including:

-- a) Ensuring the parties involved (including the child, young person and staff member who reported the matter, if known) are safe and supported. - b) Reporting the child safe matter to the statutory authorities (if required). - c) Sharing information with external parties (if required). - Reviewing the Child Safe Program, including this policy and the Child Safe Risk Management Plan. - e) Implementing any other required or identified measures.
+- a) Ensuring the parties involved (including the child, young person, and staff member who reported the matter, if known) are safe and supported. - b) Reporting the Child Safe matter to the statutory authorities (if required). - c) Sharing information with external parties (if required). - d) Reviewing the Child Safe Program, including this policy and the Child Safe Risk Management Plan. - e) Implementing any other required or identified measures.